Empowering Your Child for Academic Success

 Seating Arrangements | Position the student in a location optimal for both visibility and auditory access. | Discuss with the student and adjust based on feedback. |

-This table serves as a foundational guide for teachers and staff, aiming to create a supportive and accessible learning environment for hard of hearing students.
-By addressing these key areas, educators can significantly enhance the educational experience and success of these students.
+This table is a foundational guide for teachers and staff.
+It aims to create a supportive and accessible learning environment for hard-of-hearing students.
+Educators can significantly enhance these students’ educational experience and success by addressing these key areas.

 Connect the Dots